pmmp/setup-php-action/README.md

 # setup-php-action

-This action builds and installs PHP with the needed extensions for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).
+This action installs PHP and Composer for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) from [pmmp/PHP-Binaries releases](https://github.com/pmmp/PHP-Binaries/releases).

-This is currently used internally for PM's own CIs, and perhaps by plugins in the future.
+This is used internally for PM's own CIs, and can also be used by plugins using GitHub Actions.

+Currently only supported on Linux, but MacOS and Windows support is planned for the future.

 ## Inputs
 | Name | Required | Possible values | Description |